vineetrao06/VoiceAssistant/README.md

     WEATHER_API_KEY = "your_weather_api_key"
     ```
 - You should be ready to go.
-Run the program by entering `python main.py` in your terminal.
+Navigate to the directory and run the program by entering `python main.py` in your terminal.

 Enjoy!